| I

 Band, Eric Clapton, Johnny Winter and the J. Geils Band.
 I had a

 great deal to learn.
+At

 about the same time, The Toronto Harbourfront was putting on their